Frequently Asked Questions

 Each year in Dec or January, the application process for the course starts.
 Normal registration is possible for Aalto students through Aalto’s Oodi system.
 The course description in Aalto’s Oodi system describes the priority order for selecting students for places in the course if there are more students who have applied than places in the course.

 Students from outside Aalto that have a current study-right in Finnish Joo-affiliated universities (JOO website) can also take DfG.

 All eligible students (from inside and outside of Aalto) must fill out an application.
 Students who have registered through Oodi will be notified about this, or keep your eyes open for our invitation to apply on this website and on DfG’s Facebook page!

 I am just about to graduate, but Design for Government as a subject interests me.
 Could I apply to the course?

 Unfortunately, the course can only be taken by students with a valid study right.
 We very much appreciate your motivation to apply for the course and hope you will follow DfG news through the Facebook page and the website.
 There are likely open and public events during the course and other times of the year.
 We will take note of this issue as we develop the course further in the future.

 I have graduated but would like to take the course.
 Can I register in the course through the Open University scheme?

 In theory, yes, it is possible to take courses by registering (and paying) through the Aalto University Open University scheme.
-In practice, unfortunately it is not possible for DfG’16.
-Courses must be registered into the Open University scheme long in advance in order to be available.
+In practice, this would need to be arranged well ahead of time, since courses must be registered into the Open University scheme long in advance in order to be available.

 My University is not mentioned on JOO website.
 Can I still apply for the course?